A commentary on Arctic Monkeys' Cornerstone

 When I asked her if I could call her your name"

-The last two verses turn things up a notch- seeing the narrator bumping into his ex's sister, and getting as close to her as he possibly can.
+However, the last two verses turn things up a notch- seeing the narrator bumping into his ex's sister, and getting as close to her as he possibly can.

 And, although he's been unsuccessful throughout the track, it's of course at this moment that he turns the song completely on its head, seeing his ex's sister agree to take part in his twisted fantasy.